Fuel4us/EventManagingApp/docs/green/1150503/sp1/README.md

 - Understand how to use the GWT components to a certain function.
 (ActionHandlers, MaterialButtons, MaterialModals, etc)

-- Understand how to get together both UI and the Database information.
+- Understand how to get together both UI and methods to export.

 ## 3.1 GWT and Project Structure